26 Interesting Facts about Iraq

 10. For decades, Iraq has been rocked by conflict.
 A series of coups led to Saddam Hussein gaining power in 1979.
 In 1980, the Iran-Iraq War broke out and lasted until 1988.
 It’s thought that as many as 250,000 Iraqis lost their lives during the war.

-11. In 1990, Iraq invaded Kuwait which prompted the First Gulf War.
+11. In 1990, Iraq invaded Kuwait, which prompted the First Gulf War.
 A huge US-led military campaign known as Operation Desert Storm forced Iraq to withdraw in 1991.

-12. Some of Iraq’s most recognisable landmarks commemorate the Iran-Iraq War.
+12. Some of Iraq’s most recognizable landmarks commemorate the Iran-Iraq War.
 The distinctive split dome of Martyr’s Monument and the crossed swords of the Victory Arch (both in Baghdad) are two of the most famous.

 The Martyr’s Monument in Baghdad, Iraq